 Many people have questions about the exercise timeline after bariatric surgery.
 Here is an overview of what you can typically expect:

-Your medical team will create and provide you with an individualized program that outlines a safe post-surgical activity and exercises plan.
-Obviously, you will need to start slowly while your body is recovering, but the first exercise you will be instructed to focus on is walking.
+Your medical team will create and provide you with an individualized program that outlines a safe post-surgical activity and exercise plan.
+You will need to start slowly while your body is recovering, but the first exercise you will be instructed to focus on is walking.

 How Can I Gain Muscle after Weight Loss Surgery?

-Building muscle comes under the strength training category which is the last one to be added into your exercise routine after surgery.
-After you are sufficiently healed from the surgery, you can start slow and steady.
-If you try to use weights that are too heavy, too many repetitions, or train too frequently, you may injure yourself.
+After sufficiently healing from surgery, add strength training to your exercise routine last.
+Begin slowly and steadily building muscle.
+If you try to use weights that are too heavy, have too many repetitions, or train too frequently, you may injure yourself.
 As you gain strength, you can begin adding harder exercises, increasing the weights and the length of your workouts.